 In an effort to familiarize everyone with the Hog & Ham program and provide them with the background information needed for success, a workshop will be conducted before the beginning of the program.
-This free virtual workshop is a requirement for 4H youth that wish to participate in the 4H Hog and Ham project for the first time or have not participated in the 2019 or 2020 project.
+This free virtual workshop is a requirement for 4H youth that wish to participate in the 4H Hog and Ham project for the first time or have not participated in the 2021 project.
 However, those who have completed recent H&H programs are still welcome and encouraged to attend.

-The workshop is scheduled to be a full evening program, 4-8pm.
+The workshop is scheduled as an evening program, 6-8pm.
 Topics include an overview of the swine industry, sources and selection of feeder pigs, feeding & health management, the pork product, and insight on the other phases of the program (record book, demonstration, etc).
 The Hog & Ham Program has 3 phases -- (1) selecting and raising, (2) slaughtering and processing and (3) record book, a retail & foodservice audit, and presentation.

-All prospective attendees should register for the Workshop by noon, Feb.
-19.
+All prospective attendees should register for the Worksho on4-H Online by February 16.

 2022 Hog & Ham Schedule

 2022 Hog & Ham Schedule

-February 22 - Workshop in Gainesville, required for all participants (except those who completed all of 2019 or 2020 program).
+February 21 - Virtual orientation workshop, required for all participants (except those who completed all of the 2021 program).